sbitio/trigger-jenkins-job/README.md

 ### 'JENKINS_USER'

-**Required** The name of the jenkins user that will trigger the Jenkins job (The user must have the neccessary permissions)
+**Required** The name of the jenkins user that will trigger the Jenkins job (The user must have the neccessary permissions).

 ### 'JENKINS_TOKEN'

 **Required** Jenkins API token.
-Follow these instructions to generate a token for the jenkins user that will trigger the job: https://www.jenkins.io/blog/2018/07/02/new-api-token-system/
+Follow these instructions to generate a token for the jenkins user that will trigger the job: https://www.jenkins.io/blog/2018/07/02/new-api-token-system/.

+**Important** `JENKINS_USER` and `JENKINS_TOKEN` should be declared in repository secrets for security purposes.
+The rest of the variables can be declared as envs.

 ### 'JENKINS_HOST'